-6. Three-Sixty
+6. Three Sixty Degree Feedback

-Evidence that an appraisee will be most convinced by is the output of thorough research conducted across the company and three-sixty degree feedback is a highly effective process.
-'Stop- Start-Continue' contains three simple questions that gather a broad set of feedback from a wide audience - e.g.
+The evidence that a report will be most convinced by is the output of thorough research conducted across the company.
+'Stop- Start-Continue' contains three simple questions that gather a broad set of feedback from a wide audience.